cocos/cocos-docs/en/editor/animation/animation.md

 ## Clip Animation clip

 An __Animation Clip__ is a piece of declaration data for an animation.
 If we mount it on an __Animation Component__, we can apply this animation data to a node.
 An __Animation Component__ can mount multiple __Animation Clips__.
 It is not possible to edit animations on nodes without clips.
 After clicking on the relevant nodes, if the node has only __Animation Components__, but no clip files, the __Animation Editor__ will display the **Create Clip File** button, __click__ to create and assign to the component.
 In the animation editing mode, you can also switch to edit different __Animation Clips__ through the clip option in the lower left corner of the __Animation Editor__.
+And the attribute modification that is not recorded in the animation key frame will be restored after exiting __animation editing mode__.

 ## Animation editing mode